 Don’t be afraid of bubblewrap.
 Newspaper works great for a lot of things, but if you really worry about an item and its safety as it bounces up and down in the back of a moving truck a couple of miles across town, step up your wrapping and purchase some bubblewrap.
 There’s a reason you always find it in packages shipped to your home.
 You can find it at most big box stores and office supply stores.
 It’ll cost you a few bucks, but it’s better to spend a few now than to open a box of tiny fragments of something you value.

 Hire someone to do the heavy lifting.
-While you can save money by moving on your own, some times it just makes sense to bite the bullet and pay a company to do the work for you.
+While you can save money by moving on your own, some times it just makes sense to bite the bullet and pay a local moving company residential to do the work for you.
 Not only can you hire companies that will physically move the items, but there are plenty of companies that offer packing services.
 We’d recommend you buy insurance as well, as it can cover any items that do get damaged in the move.
 Just be sure to read all of the fine print before signing on the dotted line.
 Ask friends for recommendations – there are a lot of fly by night, inexpensive companies out there that are not worth the money you will spend and you’ll wind up with more headaches than wanted.
 If you’re looking for a recommendation for a car shipping company to help you transport your vehicles to your new place, you may see it here.

 image courtesy of C1ssou